fbeltrao/durabletask/src/DurableTask.CosmosDB/AddingCosmosDBProvider.md

 ### Validating the implementation

 To verify that our code refactory and new implementations work as intended we use the existing unit tests.
-We made a few changes so that the tests methods can be executed twice, once each provider:
+We made a few changes so that the tests methods can be executed twice, once for each provider:

 ```c#
         /// <summary>